Will Our Cat Climb?

 How do cats get down from the top of a Hicat®?

-Most cats will generally want to climb down head first then jump to the floor.
+Most cats will generally want to climb down head first then jump to the floor so please bear this in mind when specifying Access Hole Compartments above head height.

-Our cats climb down by reversing out of the upper Access Holes or twisting out head first then lowering themselves down - climb-through shelves will also allow your cat to climb down inside the unit, either head first or by reversing down bottom first
+Our cats climb down by reversing out of the upper Access Hole Compartments or twisting out head first then lowering themselves down - they also use the climb-through compartments to climb down inside the unit, either head first or by reversing down bottom first.

-Is it easy to make a mistake when measuring up for a Hicat®?
+Is it easy to make a mistake when measuring up for a floor-to-ceiling Hicat®?

-Of course mistakes can happen when measuring up but thankfully these are very rare - there is some adjustability in height for our floor-to-ceiling units to help take up any minor discrepancies but nevertheless take care & always refer to our Measuring Up notes section for guidance.
+Of course mistakes can happen when measuring up but thankfully these are very rare - our units are made-to-measure, which means we can’t accept returns so take care & always refer to our Measuring Up notes section for guidance before ordering.

-Are the coir finishes on the website accurate in terms of colour & material?
+Are the finishes on the website accurate in terms of colour & material?

-We've obviously done our best to give a fair representation of the finishes on the website but because of variations in batch dying & weave you won't be looking at an exact product match in terms of colour & finish - weave irregularities, yarn knots & colour variation are common place for a natural material of this kind.
+We've done our best to give a fair representation of the finishes on the website but because of variations ion production you won't be looking at an exact product match in terms of colour & finish - weave irregularities, knots & colour variation are common place for natural materials & on top of this you will also have variations in colour depending on browser & device settings.

-We are happy to send out samples but please bear in mind that carpet supplies will also vary slightly in terms of colour & finish as noted above so please don't expect a perfect match between sample & finished article.
+We are happy to send out samples but please bear in mind that supplies may also vary slightly in terms of colour & finish as noted above so please don't expect a perfect match between sample & finished article.

-Will our cat fit through Access Holes & climb-through shelves?
+Will our cat fit through Access Hole Compartments?

-Access Holes & apertures in Worm Hole & Crescent Shelves are 180mm in diameter - we've not met a cat yet that can't pass through this size hole but if you want to double check cut out a 180mm hole in a piece of cardboard & see if your cat fits through the hole without getting stuck.
+Access Holes & Climb-Through apertures are 180mm in diameter - we've not met a cat yet that can't pass through this size hole but if you want to double check cut out a 180mm hole in a piece of cardboard & see if your cat fits through the hole without getting stuck.

-What makes the coir used on Hicat® easy to climb?
+What makes the coir used on Hicat® products easy to climb?

-Will our cat have more fun on one unit than another?
+Will our cat have more fun on one Hicat® unit than another?

-We can't honestly say which unit will best suit your cat but obviously the Tomcat & Fatcat units offer more variety & play opportunities than the Polecat given that they have more than four times the surface area & have Access Holes, Shelves & features - that said, customers who put in a bit of playtime with their cat on a Polecat have lots of fun too as our Thumbs-Up page shows.
+We can't honestly say which unit will best suit your cat but on paper the more variety in terms lounging, sleeping, climbing & play the better - that said, customers who put in a bit of playtime with their cat on a Polecat have lots of fun too as our Thumbs-Up page shows.

 We would also suggest reading through our Buying Guide section as well as there are lots of helpful notes on specifying & choosing the right Hicat® for you & your cat.